오키나와 트로피컬 비치의 전망

 The horizon viewed from Okinawa Tropical Beach.

 If you’ve come to the sea, you must gaze at the stunning horizon, right?
-In eastern Okinawa, you can easily enjoy the Pacific horizon, but the western side has a few more restrictions.
+In the eastern part of Okinawa, you can easily enjoy the Pacific horizon, but the western part has a few more restrictions.
 This is because, historically, the western sea of Okinawa has been continuously affected by tsunamis due to earthquakes, leading to the installation of many tsunami prevention breakwaters in the middle of the sea.
 However, Tropical Beach is located slightly outside the tsunami impact zone, so when you look at the horizon, the breakwaters are less visible.

 View of American Village from Okinawa Tropical Beach